tiagomessias-git/tiagomessias/manual-testing/README.md

 # 📘 Manual Testing Repository
 _Professional Manual QA Portfolio_

-This repository contains my complete Manual QA portfolio, following real industry standards and documentation practices.
+This repository contains my complete Manual QA portfolio, structured with real-world documentation and based on the testing workflow used in enterprise environments.
-All files are organized into structured folders for clarity and professional presentation.

 ---